Combodo/iTop/readme.txt

 End-user configuration:
-Although iTop should work with most modern web browsers, the application has been tested mostly with Firefox 3+, IE8, IE9, Safari 5 and Chrome. iTop was designed for at least a 1024x768 screen resolution.
-For the graphical view of the impact analysis, Flash version 8 or higher is required.
+Although iTop should work with most modern web browsers, the application has been tested mostly with Firefox 36+, IE9+, Safari 5 and Chrome. iTop was designed for at least a 1024x768 screen resolution.
+For the graphical view of the impact analysis, Flash version 8 or higher is required for some charts.

 2.2.
 Install procedure
      -----------------